 3.7.
-A comprehensive safety analysis of the research reactor, including core design analysis, is required to be performed and documented in the safety analysis report; see Requirements 1 and 41 of SSR-3 [1] (see also SSG-20 (Rev. 1) [9]).
-The operational limits and conditions are required to be developed on the basis of this analysis: see paras 7.33 of SSR-3 [1].
+A comprehensive safety analysis of the research reactor, including core design analysis, is required to be performed and documented in the safety analysis report (see Requirements 1 and 41 of SSR-3 [1]; see also SSG-20 (Rev. 1) [9]).
+The OLCs are required to be developed on the basis of this analysis (see para.
+7.33 of SSR-3 [1]).
 Provided that the reactor operations do not lead to core conditions that differ from those considered in the safety analysis, a detailed reanalysis should not be necessary.
-However, for any changes in core configuration, differences in the types of fuel assembly in use, differences between fuel assemblies because of the burnup history, the presence of other core components or any other conditions that deviate from those considered in the current safety analysis, a more comprehensive analysis is required to be performed: see para.
-7.99 (a) of SSR-3 [1]).
-The analysis should be performed before restart of operations, considering the changes and new conditions, to ensure that the research reactor continues to be operated within the operational limits and conditions with adequate margin.
+However, if there are (a) any changes in core configuration, (b) differences in the types of fuel assembly in use, (c) differences between fuel assemblies because of the burnup history, (d) other core components present or (e) any other conditions that deviate from those considered in the current safety analysis, a more comprehensive analysis is required to be performed (see para.
+7.99(a) of SSR-3 [1]).
+The analysis should be performed before restart of operations and should take into consideration the changes and new conditions to ensure that the research reactor continues to be operated within the OLCs with adequate margin.